Know Your Naloxone: Save a Life

 - Press firmly and hold in place for 5 seconds.

 - After using Evzio, get emergency medical help (call 911) right away.
-If symptoms return, another injection may be needed.
+If symptoms return, another injection may be needed every 2 to 3 minutes.

 - The Evzio Autoinjector cannot be reused; to re-administer another dose a new Evzio case must be activated.

-In clinical studies, one dose of Narcan Nasal 4 mg resulted in similar levels to IM injected naloxone 0.4 mg/mL and at roughly the same time.
+In clinical studies, one dose of Narcan Nasal 4 mg resulted in similar levels to intramuscular (IM) injected naloxone 0.4 mg/mL and at roughly the same time.

 How to Use Narcan Nasal Spray

 Narcan Nasal Spray can be used for adults or children.
 The drug is sprayed into one nostril while the person is lying on their back.
-Fully review directions enclosed in the box.
 To use:

 - Remove the Narcan Nasal Spray from box.
 DO NOT prime the device before administering.
 Place your thumb on the plunger bottom and your first and middle fingers on either side of nozzle.